robitalec/targets-memory-movement/README.md

   - convert the tracking data to amt object for fitting ssf

 - 2.crane_memory.Rmd:
-  - call each year tracking data (amt object) and fit SSFs per each yr data including the effects of landcovers + ODs for hatched year + ODs for the previous years
+  - call each year tracking data (amt object)
+  - fit SSFs per each yr data including the effects of landcovers + ODs for hatched year + ODs for the previous years

+- 3.crane_visualization.Rmd:
+  - create a 3-panel visualization
+    - a plot with the raw locations
+    - a beta coefficient effect size plot
+    - a used: availability locations plot

 ### Brown_Bear